cookiecutter/cookiecutter/README.rst

 ~~~~~~
 * `cookiecutter-pypackage`_: `@audreyr`_'s ultimate Python package project
   template.
-* `cookiecutter-pipproject_`: `@wdm0006`_'s minimal package for pip-installable projects
+* `cookiecutter-pipproject`_: `@wdm0006`_'s minimal package for pip-installable projects
 * `cookiecutter-python`_: The boilerplate Python project that aims to create
   facility for maintaining of the package easily.
 It considering tools for
   building, testing and distribution.
 * `cookiecutter-flask`_ : A Flask template with Bootstrap 3, starter templates, and working user registration.
-* `cookiecutter-flask2`_: A heavier weight fork of cookiecutter-flask, with more boilerplate including forgotten password and Heroku integration
+* `cookiecutter-flask-2`_: A heavier weight fork of cookiecutter-flask, with more boilerplate including forgotten password and Heroku integration
 * `cookiecutter-flask-foundation`_ : Flask Template with caching, forms, sqlalchemy and unit-testing.
 * `cookiecutter-bottle`_ : A cookiecutter template for creating reusable Bottle projects quickly.
 * `cookiecutter-openstack`_: A template for an OpenStack project.